boomcamp/django-restframework/README.md

 First make sure that your virtual environment is active : `pipenv shell`.

-1. Update your `tutorial/api/urls.py` with the following.
+1. Check `tutorial/api/urls.py` it should have the following.

 ```
 urlpatterns = [